zurb/joyride/README.markdown

 Joyride is MIT-licensed and absolutely free to use.

-Joyride 3.0 - In Progress
+Joyride 3.0 - In Progress (v3 branch)

 New in 2.1 - June 26, 2013
 * New `scroll` option.